USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Rather than forcing the programmer and program-user to deal with hard-coded file names or hard-coded unit numbers, the I/O API utilizes the concept of logical file names.
 The modelers can define the logical names as properties of a program, and then at run-time the logical names can be linked to the actual file name using environment variables.
 For programming purposes, the only limitations are that file names cannot contain blank spaces and must be at most 16 characters long.
 When a modeler runs a program that uses the I/O API, environment variables must be used to set the values for the program’s logical file names.
 A complete list of CMAQ input and output files by logical name is provided in Tables 4-3 and 4-8.

+**>>COMMENT<<** DW: Where is table 4-8?

 This section describes each of the input files required by the various CMAQ programs.
 The section begins with a description of the grid definition file, GRIDDESC, which is used by several CMAQ programs, and then goes through a program-by-program listing of the CMAQ input file requirements.
 [Table 4-3](#$Input_Table) lists the source, file type, and temporal and spatial dimensions of each CMAQ input file.
-Sample disk space requirements for a desired input data set can easily be calculated from the information in [Table 4-3](#Input_Table); each data record is four bytes.
-The I/O API file sizes can be calculated using the number of variables in a CMAQ file and the spatial and temporal coverage of the data.
 The user should consult the CMAQ release notes for additional file information.
 The programs used to generate the files ("Source") are described in Section 2.
+Typical time step is 1 hour and user can specify a finer one, e.g. 20 minutes.
+In addition, typical thickness of a boundary file is 1, i.e. NTHIK = 1 but it can be any positive integer.

 <!-- BEGIN COMMENT -->
 **>> Comment <<** In Table 8.1, some of the potential sources for the files have not been explained elsewhere (e.g., CSV2NML, Spatial Allocator, Cropcal).

-**>> Comment <<** In Table 8.1, those Hourly denotation, we should put an asterisk to indicate that it can be user defined, e.g. 30 minutes rather 1 hour and in the same table and table 8-13, there are places with +1 and I think we can make it more generic as +NTHIK (your call).

 **>> Comment <<** DW: Also I think we should remove everything related to/associated with JPROC and JTABLE since CMAQ does not use it anymore and they are highlighted in the PDF file.